 The Zagreb Film Festival showcases films from debut or new film-makers from across the world each year in this month.
 Prizes are awarded in several categories.

 As with many other places in Europe, Christmas celebrations will take over much of Zagreb in December, with decorations, live outdoor music, festive events and more.
 Advent Zagreb is a good website to check what’s happening where – if nothing else, head down to the main square (Trg ban Jelacic) to join in with the festive mood there!
-Zagreb won the European Best Destinations Best Christmas Market in 2016 AND 2017, meaning it’s a great time to be in Zagreb!
+Zagreb won the European Best Destinations Best Christmas Market in 2016, 2017 AND 2018.
+It’s a great time of year to be in Zagreb!

 Trg ban Jelacic is also the main focus for New Year’s Eve celebrations, with a open-air concert and fireworks.